Pethapur State: History

-In the 13th century, King Pethasinh of Pethapur ruled over Shertha town.
+The 13th century, King Pethasinh of Pethapur ruled over Shertha town.
 After the death of parmar Pethasinh, the Gujarat Sultanate of Patan used this land as battle ground.
 Sultan Ahmed Shah decided to move his capital from Patan to a new city, and built Ahmedabad.
 In 1960, Bombay state was split in two different states, Gujarat and Maharashtra.
 Ahmedabad became capital of Gujarat, and a new capital city was to be built on land which was once part of Pethapur state.

 The state was ruled by the Vaghela dynasty of Rajputs.
 Rawal Virajmal, son of Rao Kiratsinghji of Idar State, was succeeded on 12 April 1882 by his son Rawal Dipsinhji Sheosinhji, born in 1863.

 On 1 February 1940 Pethapur State became the first petty princely state to be subject to the Attachment Scheme, being integrated with Baroda State.
 The last ruler was Fateh Singh, born 3 October 1895 who nominally ruled till Indian independence while the process for joining India was active.
 Finally Baroda State acceded to the Indian Union on 1 May 1949.

 Rulers

-The rulers of Pethapur State bore the title Bapu, Thakur.
+The rulers of Pethapur State bore the title Bapu, Thakor.